hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 This is a recognized CA certificate issued by Digicert.

-So, after you use `keytool` to import /opt/mapr/conf/ca/chain-ca.pem into the JVM, use keytool -list -v -cacerts to see something similar to the following:
+After you use `keytool` to import /opt/mapr/conf/ca/chain-ca.pem into the JVM, use keytool -list -v -cacerts to see something similar to the following:

 ```dart
 Alias name: edf-clustera-ca